 You can choose different options like Standard, Neutral, Flat, Landscape, Portrait, Vivid and Monochrome from these profiles, but depending on which brand of camera you have, these might be named a bit differently for you.
 While the results of these profile would show on the back of your camera, the RAW file never actually saves this information.
 So, when you import the RAW file into Lightroom, it applies a different standard profile to it, called Adobe Standard.

-How You Can Change Color Profiles in Lightroom
+How You Can Change Camera Profiles in Lightroom

 The question however remains.
-How much of a difference does Camera Profile make?
+How much of a difference do Camera Profiles make?
 Take a look at the photos below.
 I shot this with a Nikon D80 in Hunza, Northern Pakistan in 2009.

 As you can see in the photo, I’ve set the profile to Camera Neutral in the first one and it’s showing pretty dull colors.
 In the second one, I’ve set the profile to Camera Vivid which produces vibrant colors.
 I keep my camera’s setting of Picture Control on Vivid as well, as I prefer a vibrant, contrasty look.
 So, the second photo is closer to what I was seeing at the back of my camera.